Touchpoint: Paid touchpoints

 The magazine is the most specialized paid touchpoints. in print media.
 It has many advantages compare to other print media, but it could be expensive.
 Magazines are the paid touchpoints that offer very high-Quality images, high-gloss, heavy paper, elegant and beautiful photos that really attracts the attention of a reader (Ives, 2011).
 High- quality magazine advertisement boosts the favorability by consumers (Appel, 1987).
 Furthermore, magazines are really highly selective (Fill, Hughes, & De Francesco, 2013).
 Each magazine targets a specific demographic (Russel, n.d.) such as sports.
-By advertising in a sports magazine a company can reach the targeted audience; people who love sports, and can advertise sports related products.
-In addition to this, magazines are kept for the longest period of time compare to other print media (Fill, et al., 2013).
+By advertising in a sports magazine, a company can reach the targeted audience; people who love sports and can advertise sports related products.
+In addition to this, magazines are kept for the longest period of time compared to other print media (Fill, et al., 2013).
 This is because their expiry dates in expanded by their presence in doctor's clinic, beauty salon and many other waiting areas (Russel, n.d.).
 So, it advertises the brand continuously.
 Additionally, people pay to get magazines (Fill, et al., 2013).
-This increase the chances for them to go through all the pages increasing the chances for the brand encounter.
+This increases the chances for them to go through all the pages increasing the chances for the brand encounter.
 One more advantage of magazine advertisement is that it easily can become a multi-platform advertising channel (Fill, et al., 2013).
 Like; consumers reading the magazine (Offline), or consumers reading the magazine online.
 Online would come under using phones, computers, laptops, tablets and so on to read the magazine on their web page.
 On the contrary, magazine advertisements do have some disadvantages.
 For example, magazines are not good for mass advertisement at all (Russel, n.d.), because magazines only target specific demographics.
 Also, there could be many other advertisements on the magazine.
 This could cause confusion for consumers to choose between the brands.
 Additionally, whatever magazine a company chooses for advertisement, it would be expensive (Russel, n.d.).
 Another problem with magazine advertisement is that there is no flexibility with the deadline ("The advantages and disadvantages of magazine advertising", 2012).
 Sometimes a company would have to get the campaign ready two to three months before the publications of the magazine (Fill, et al., 2013).
 Overall, magazine advertisement could be great for target demographics.
 Some ways to deals with the disadvantages of magazines advertisements would be to prepare the campaign in well advance so that there would be minimum problems.
 Secondly, the company should try to make a very creative and attractive campaign in order to break through the clutter and appeal to a reader (Fill, et al., 2013).